 *During normal business hours.

 The appeal of being self-employed is becoming increasingly evident; within a world of 9-5’s, some flexibility can look very attractive.
 Imagine this, working on what you like, choosing your hours, calling the shots and bringing home the ‘big bucks’.
 Sounds nice, doesn’t it.
 Unfortunately, this ideal doesn’t hold up to much scrutiny.
 Not only are self-employed individuals likely to work significantly more hours, but, they also have the added stress of keeping both the business and themselves a-float.
-Add in the difficulties of market prediction and resource management and, it’s no wonder only 16.3% of working Australian’s are self-employed, as reported by The World Bank.
+Add in the difficulties of market prediction and resource management and, it’s no wonder only 16.3% of working Australian’s are self-employed.

 Now, this isn’t to say being self-employed is a bad thing, far from.
 It is no secret that Australian businesses act as the backbone for our economy.
 If you’re an aspiring entrepreneur or a seasoned sole-trader contributing to this, we think it’s nothing but admirable.
 It is because of this that we do not shy-away from self-employed applicants looking for a loan, where some other lenders might.
 With this said, though, we do have some additional rules for self-employed loans, which we will touch on later.